Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 See the web site for a full summary of [download stats](http://bioconductor.org/packages/stats/).

-A total of 23 software packages were added in the fourth quarter of 2015 bringing counts to 1101 in devel (_Bioconductor_ 3.3) and 1104 in release (_Bioconductor_ 3.2).
+A total of **TODO** 23 software packages were added in the fourth quarter of 2015 bringing counts to 1101 in devel (_Bioconductor_ 3.3) and 1104 in release (_Bioconductor_ 3.2).